AcademySoftwareFoundation/OpenColorIO/CONTRIBUTING.md

 ## Test Policy

 All functionality in OpenColorIO must be covered by an automated test.
-Tests should be implemented in a separate source file under the ``tests`` project in an appropriate subdirectory.
-This test suite is collectively expected to validate the behavior of every part of the OCIO:
+Tests should be implemented in a separate but clearly associated source file under the `tests` subdirectory (e.g. tests for `src/OpenColorIO/Context.cpp` are located in `tests/cpu/Context_tests.cpp`).
+This test suite is collectively expected to validate the behavior of every part of OCIO:

 * Any new functionality should be accompanied by a test that validates its behavior.